NordicHPC/sonar/doc/NEW-FORMAT.md

 other (job,0) records coming from the same or other nodes in the same cluster at the same or different time denote other aspects of the same job.
 Slurm jobs will have epoch=0, allowing us to merge event streams from the job both intra- and inter-node, while non-mergeable jobs will have epoch not zero.
-See extensive discussion in the "Rectification" section below.
+Also see "Data stream semantics" above and "The meaning of a Job ID" below.

 NOTE: Other job-wide / cross-process / per-slurm-job fields can be added, e.g. for I/O and energy, but only those that can only be monitored from within the node itself.
 Job data that can